95ellismle/FinancesApp2/README.md

 Other notes:
   * I want to use Python3 and PyQT 5.
   * I'll be using the Pandas library and Numpy and Matplotlib extensively.

+# Currently:
+The app is currently still in its infancy.
+I have some basic code to categorise the bank data, a GUI to display the data from accounts in separate tabs.
+The code is fully object orientated and hopefully much more readable than the previous (spaghetti code) attempt.
+I have a separate file for back-end functions in the Data folder.
+This contains functions which can parse data from text files into dictionaries, categorise the data and read/save data etc...
+The Gui/front-end stuff is currently kept in the Gui folder.
+At the moment this is only a Table Widget to display the bank data.